kanagaraj1989/movie-booking/README.md

 * This project utilizes Liquibase for managing, tracking, and automating database schema changes.
     * Changelogs are defined in the `src/main/resources/db/changelog/sql/` directory
     * Liquibase applies these changelogs automatically on application startup.

+#Docker
+* How to build image
+    * docker build -t movie-booking-service .
+* How to run the container
+    * docker run -p 8080:8080 movie-booking-service